vishal-ramani/UBI-helm-module-example/documentation/README.md

   }
   ```

   These are the values we need to insert for our terraform-gitops-ubi application as variables for the helm-chart.
-You find the variables in the Argo CD github project for the ubi-helm [values.yaml](https://github.com/thomassuedbroecker/ubi-helm/blob/main/charts/ubi-helm/values.yaml)
+You find the variables in the Argo CD GitHub project for the ubi-helm [values.yaml](https://github.com/thomassuedbroecker/ubi-helm/blob/main/charts/ubi-helm/values.yaml)

   Now replace the `// create entry` with the needed values.